christopher5106/christopher5106.github.io/_posts/2015-09-14-comparing-tesseract-and-deep-learning-for-ocr-optical-character-recognition.markdown

     D 0
     D Q

-Given that we know infer the letter/number shema for a licence plate (LL-NNN-LL or NN-LLL-NN) with a good precision, it's in fact a 99% correctness, that means one wrong letter every hundred letters with Caffe.
+Given that we can now infer the letter/number shema for a licence plate (LL-NNN-LL or NN-LLL-NN) with a good precision, it's in fact a **99% correctness**, that means one wrong letter every hundred letters thanks to deep learning.

+There remains a group of letters that is still hardly distinguishable (O-D-Q) under poor conditions.